c-prakash/eRewards/readme.md

-# ezLoyalty .NET Microservices Sample Reference Application
+# ezLoyalty .NET Microservices Application

 ezLoyalty is a .NET Core application, based on a simplified microservices architecture and Docker containers.